correct_positive_definite verifies that a given covariance matrix

 It is especially useful to check whether any covariance matrix obtained

-is positive definite.
+by construct_covmat_multi is positive definite.

 If the given covariance matrix is not positive definite, correct_positive_definite

-tries to modify the underlying correlation matrices (called genetic_corrmat
+tries to modify the underlying correlation matrices (called genetic_corrmat and

-in construct_covmat
+full_corrmat in construct_covmat or construct_covmat_multi) by

 multiplying all off-diagonal entries in the correlation matrices by a given number.